xwmx/nb/README.md

 # [1] Example Title
 ```

-Pass an id, filename, or markdown title to view the listing for that item:
+Pass an id, filename, or markdown title to view the listing for that note:

 ```bash
 notes ls Todos